 Required by: OSHA 29 CFR 1910.95(k)(1) - (3)(I) (iii)

 Frequency: Initial with annual retraining

 Target Audience: Any employee who is exposed occupationally to greater than 85 dBA as an 8 hour time-weighted average exposure.
-Groups who usually have employees with noise exposures in this range include Plant Services, Plant Operations, Grounds and Lifeflight.
+Groups who usually have employees with noise exposures in this range include Facilities Management, Plant Operations, Grounds and Lifeflight.

 Class Description: Class covers the effects of noise on hearing, the purpose and use of hearing protectors, advantages of various types of protectors and instructions on fitting use and care and the purpose of audiometric testing and an explanation of audiometric testing.

 Frequency: Initial before assignment and as necessary thereafter

 Target Audience: Employees performing construction related activities (building, alteration, and/or repair, including painting and decorating) that use ladders or stairways (non-permanent structures use to access elevated areas/surfaces)

 Class Description: The class will cover the nature of fall hazards in the work area, the correct procedures to be used in erecting, maintaining and disassembling the fall protection system used, the proper construction, use, placement, and care in handling of all stairway and ladders, the maximum carrying capacities of ladders used and the applicable regulatory standards.